-From the viewpoint of preventing the spread of the novel coronavirus (COVID-19), we recommend you refrain from attending the meeting and exercise your voting rights in writing by submitting the Voting Rights Exercise Form, or via the Internet, etc. Please review the Reference Documents for the General Meeting of Shareholders (pages 4 through 14), and return your form no later than 5 p.m.
-Japan time on Tuesday, June 28, 2022, or cast your vote via the Internet, etc., by 5 p.m.
-Japan time on Tuesday, June 28, 2022.
+From the viewpoint of preventing the spread of the novel coronavirus (COVID-19), we recommend that you carefully consider whether or not to attend the meeting in person.
+If you decide not to attend, you can exercise your voting rights in writing by submitting the Voting Rights Exercise Form, or via the Internet, etc. Please review the Reference Documents for the General Meeting of Shareholders included in the electronic provision measures matters, and return your form to arrive no later than 5 p.m.
+Japan time on Wednesday, June 28, 2023, or cast your vote via the Internet, etc., by 5 p.m.
+Japan time on Wednesday, June 28, 2023.

 (Please refer to the page 3 for the detailed procedures for exercising voting rights via the Internet, etc.)